-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, short-term and long-term investments and accounts receivable.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents and short-term investments and accounts receivable.
 The Company places its cash primarily in checking, certificate of deposit, and money market accounts with reputable financial institutions, and by policy, limits the amount of credit exposure with any one financial institution or commercial issuer.
 The Company's accounts receivables are derived primarily from revenue earned from customers located in the U.S. and Asia.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers.
-The Company maintains an allowance for doubtful accounts receivable based upon the expected collectability of accounts receivable.
-There were no write offs of accounts receivable in the years ended March 31, 2023, 2022 or 2021.
+The Company maintains an allowance for credit losses based upon the expected collectability of accounts receivable.
+There were no write offs of accounts receivable in the years ended March 31, 2024, 2023 or 2022.

+At March 31, 2024, three customers accounted for 46%, 18% and 14% of accounts receivable, and for the year then ended, two customers accounted for 51% and 14% of net revenues.
 At March 31, 2023, three customers accounted for 36%, 25% and 19% of accounts receivable, and for the year then ended, three customers accounted for 48%, 17% and 10% of net revenues.
-At March 31, 2022, three customers accounted for 34%, 28% and 19% of accounts receivable, and for the year then ended, four customers accounted for 38%, 17%, 16% and 11% of net revenues.
-For the year ended March 31, 2021, four customers accounted for 30%, 22%, 21% and 15% of net revenues.
+For the year ended March 31, 2022, four customers accounted for 38%, 17%, 16% and 11% of net revenues.